Good Wi-Fi coverage requires planning

 In order to get to the desired coverage, you have to create a requirement profile.
-When this is clear, the professional looks at the structure of the building.
-Where are the walls, how thick are they and what materials do they consist of?
+When this is clear, the professional looks at the structure of the building: Where are the walls, how thick are they and what materials do they consist of?
 Then he creates a simulation, which is checked on site in the best case.
 On-site inspection has the primary objective of confirming the simulation or indicating the need for change.
 If the simulation and the reality match each other, you can see how the coverage of the finished building will be and how well the Wi-Fi will work.

 How do I create a profile of requirements?

-Whether the Wi-Fi-coverage is good depends on which jobs you like to do over the Wi-Fi. and what obstacles are there to accomplish it.
+Whether the Wi-Fi-coverage is good depends on which jobs you like to do over the Wi-Fi and what obstacles there are to accomplish it.
 So the most important questions are: How many devices should be connected, which devices are used, which amounts of data should the Wi-Fi be able to supply?
 Are the devices mobile?
-(Then the Wi-Fi must be able to roam) and should each device have more than one access point within radio range?
+(Then the Wi-Fi must be able to roam) And should each device have more than one access point within radio range?
 If so, with what signal strength?
 Are there sources of interference?

 What do the planning bring me?